system76/docs/_articles/before-you-open-a-support-ticket.md

 We build and ship a replacement system with the same configuration, and have you return the defective system once the new one is received.
 More details will be provided if this process is requested.

 ### Advance Replacement Part - Within Warranty Period
 We send a replacement part for self-service or service at a local repair shop, then have you return the defective part.
 We also provide the service manual for your machine if applicable.
-You can see the available service manuals here: https://support.system76.com/articles/service-manuals/ and here: https://tech-docs.system76.com/
+You can see the available [service manuals here](https://support.system76.com/articles/service-manuals/) and [here](https://tech-docs.system76.com/)

 More details will be provided if this process is requested.